 In 2011, America's national parks were encouraged to end the sale of bottled water in order to reduce pollution and set an example of sustainability.
 About two dozen parks, including Grand Canyon, Mount Rushmore and Zion, banned the sale of plastic water bottles.
 Parks that had banned the sales of disposable water bottles encouraged visitors to bring their own water bottles (reusable or not) and installed free public refilling stations.

-"Sustainability is a visible effort for the National Park Service," director Jon Jarvis wrote in a memo to all the systems' parks in December 2011.
+"Sustainability is a visible effort for the National Park Service," then-director Jon Jarvis wrote in a memo to all the systems' parks in December 2011.
 "We must be a visible exemplar of sustainability...When considered on a life-cycle basis, the use of disposable plastic water bottles has significant environmental impact compared to the use of local tap water and refillable bottles."